 - 1. Project-related facilities must be publicly owned and/or operated.
-The public must be able to access the project's facility or program in some way, either as visitors, spectators, or participants. - Applications by Lessees of Publicly Owned Facilities have additional eligibility requirements.
-See Addendum 1 for more information. - Museum Exhibits count as capital funding requests and have additional eligibility requirements.
-See Addendum 2 for more information. - 2.
+The public must be able to access the project's facility or program in some way, either as visitors, spectators, or participants. - 2.
 The applicant and the project must be physically located within Salt Lake County. - 3.
-The project must support one of the following: - Convention facility any publicly owned or operated convention center, sports arena, or other facility at which conventions, conferences, and other gatherings are held and whose primary business or function is to host such conventions, conferences, and other gatherings. - Cultural facility any publicly owned or operated museum, theater, art center, music hall, or other cultural or arts facility. - Recreation or Tourist facility any publicly owned or operated park, campground, marina, dock, golf course, water park, historic park, monument, planetarium, zoo, bicycle trails and other recreation or tourism-related facility.
+The project must support one of the following: - Convention facility any publicly owned or operated convention center, sports arena or other facility at which conventions, conferences and other gatherings are held and whose primary business or function is to host such conventions, conferences and other gatherings - Cultural facility any publicly owned or operated museum, theater, art center, music hall or other cultural or arts facility - Recreation or Tourist facility any publicly owned or operated park, campground, marina, dock, golf course, water park, historic park, museum, theater, monument, planetarium, bicycle trails and other recreation or tourism related facility